plexescor/HPR/README.md

 ## Architecture Overview

 HPR is a multi-threaded C++23 application organized around a single shared state struct.
-Four threads run concurrently with defined responsibilities and cadences:
+12–14 threads run at any given time with no extensions loaded.
+4–7 of those are Slint internals (renderer, event loop, etc.).
+The remaining are HPR's own threads with defined responsibilities and cadences:

 ```
 Main Thread          (Slint event loop)
   Window Poller      [50ms  tick  -  CurrentWindowManager]
-  UI Bridge          [500ms tick  -  HPR / HPRInterpreter + UiModelManager]
+  UI Bridge          [200ms tick  -  HPR / HPRInterpreter + UiModelManager]
   Database Writer    [10s   tick + event-driven  -  DatabaseManager]
+  + additional HPR internal threads
 ```

+Each loaded extension adds one dedicated thread on top of this baseline.

 **Main thread** is `main.cpp`.
 It instantiates `ConfigManager`, `DatabaseManager`, and `CurrentWindowManager`, picks either `HPR` or `HPRInterpreter` based on config, then enters the Slint event loop.

 **Window poller** lives in `CurrentWindowManager::getCurrentWindow_Loop`.
 It calls the platform-specific window getter every 50ms, acquires `stateMutex`, and updates the current window name and accumulated time.

 **UI bridge** is `HPR::trackingLoop` or `HPRInterpreter::trackingLoop`.
-It wakes every 500ms, reads application and tab state, and dispatches model updates to the Slint main thread using `UiModelManager` via `slint::invoke_from_event_loop`.
+It wakes every 200ms, reads application and tab state, and dispatches model updates to the Slint main thread using `UiModelManager` via `slint::invoke_from_event_loop`.

 **Database writer** is `DatabaseManager::writeLoop`.
 It flushes to SQLite every 10 seconds and also responds to `LOAD_DATABASE_SINGULAR` events to load historical data asynchronously.